-The KNESER problem, however, is a total search problem whose input is given as an oracle access.
-Hence, for an instance of the KNESER problem associated with integers n and k, we require a Turing kernelization algorithm to find a solution using an oracle that finds solutions for instances associated with integers n' and k' that are bounded by a function of k.
+The KNESER and SCHRIJVER problems, however, are total search problems whose input is given as an oracle access.
+Hence, for an instance associated with integers n and k, we require a Turing kernelization algorithm to find a solution using an oracle that finds solutions for instances associated with integers n' and k' that are bounded by some function of k.
 We further require the algorithm to be able to simulate the queries of the produced instances using queries to the oracle associated with the original input.
-Note that we have here two different types of oracles: the oracle that solves the KNESER problem on graphs K(n',k') with bounded n',k' and the oracle that supplies an access to the instance of the KNESER problem.
+Note that two different types of oracles are involved here: the oracle that solves the KNESER (resp.
+SCHRIJVER) problem on graphs K(n',k') (reps.
+S(n',k')) with bounded n',k', and the oracle that supplies an access to the instance of the KNESER (resp.
+SCHRIJVER) problem.